DIY How To Make Your Own Wood Headboard

 I am thrilled with how these turned out!
 It makes such a difference in the look of both rooms!

 Have you ever attempted a DIY headboard?
 What has worked best for you?
 Do you think this wood head board is right up your ally?
 Well, let me be the first to encourage you to give it a try!
+When it's time to pick out a new quilt for your DIY headboard, check out the quilt collections at Primitive Star Quilt Shop.

 If you love DIY projects, you might enjoy reading about how we made our own chalk paint and brought new life to a desk.